Center for Interfaith Cooperation’s Board Members

 Why is interfaith important?

 I grew up experiencing faith-based misunderstanding as well as the power of interfaith work to address that.
 My parents were deeply involved in interfaith work in southern Indiana and Wisconsin and I see myself continuing in their footsteps.
 I believe in its ability to build bridges of understanding and friendship.
 There are misconceptions today about people of different faiths that disenfranchise people and hinder our society’s ability to progress as fellow human beings.
 The interfaith community has a critical role to play in breaking down barriers of misunderstanding to build bridges of understanding.

 Margaret Mead: “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed it is the only thing that ever has.”

 She has been a practicing pagan for the past 25 years and currently works with two different circles in the Indianapolis area.
 She has led various groups of her own over the years.
 Though she currently does not have her own circle, she is a High Priestess of her Craft.
-She is a coordinator for Indy Pagan Pride, a festival that will be in its 21st year in 2018.

 Ashley’s favorite quote or sacred text:

 We don’t really have sacred texts, but there is a poem by Doreen Valiente called The Charge of the Goddess that is, I think, one of the most beautiful and important poems of Wicca, specifically.
 It never fails to inspire me.